When your brand has labels that aren’t sticking correctly, securely or long enough…

 Wait, we’ll stop you right there.
 Label adhesives not performing?
 That’s not really an option.

-You need labels that stick reliably — and your customers do, too.
+You need pressure-sensitive labels that stick reliably — and your customers do, too.

 So how can you guarantee that label adhesion problems won’t affect your products, your brand and your bottom line?